MaterializeInc/materialize/doc/developer/design/README.md

 5. Gather explicit approvals from relevant stakeholders.
 Typically, there is a small set of people who have a vested interest in the area the design touches.
 If it's not clear who that is, ask a TL, EM, or in #eng-general.
-6. Keep the design doc open while working on the feature and keep it updated as you're refining the design.

 ### Finalization